Harsh4962/2D-and-3D-DIC-validation-and-reconstruction/README.md

 * RRMSE is provided for completeness but is not the preferred metric for DIC reconstruction quality.
   Due to the division by local pixel intensity, speckle patterns with many low-intensity regions can produce inflated relative errors despite high SSIM/PSNR and visually correct reconstructions.

-* A version with figures or example output snippets
-* A short “Getting Started” section
-* A citation section for including in your research paper

-Would you like those added?